nextcloud/notes-android/FAQ.md

 5. Each option increases the maintenance efforts, making it harder over the time to work on actual features
 6. Each option introduces new side effects, which might lead to undiscovered bugs or break existing features
 7. The Android app aims to mirror feature parity with the corresponding server app

+## Why is there no support for pens?

+This topic has been requested multiple times and we'd love to support pens.
+There are some obstacles, though:

+### Choice of approach

+Handwritten notes can be implemented in various ways - for example as attachments or just recognizing the characters and translate them to text.
+The first approach depends on attachments support for the Notes server app (currently [work in progress](https://github.com/nextcloud/notes/issues/74)).

+### Licensing issues

+The Notes Android app was, is and will always be free.
+Free not as in "free beer" but as in "freedom".
+I therefore will not accept any solution that requires to include proprietary libraries (also not for the Google Play Store flavor).
+I recommend you to ask your manufacturer to publish a development SDK under a free license and ask them why they sell stuff to you which you in fact do not own.

+### Hardware issues

+Given a [free SDK](#licensing-issues) can be found, there is another issue: I don't own a device with a pen.
+I welcome [Pull Requests](https://github.com/stefan-niedermann/nextcloud-notes/pulls) with contributions to this topic, but i can and will not buy a new device just for this aspect, sorry.

 ## Why has my bug report been closed?